-A student will be promoted only on the basis of academic achievement or proficiency.
+A student will be promoted only based on academic achievement or proficiency.
 In making promotion decisions, the department will consider:

 - Teacher recommendation, - Grades. - Scores on criterion-referenced or state-mandated assessments, and - Any other necessary academic information as determined by the district.